Leading Involvement in Film Technique

 The Meztli Projects

 Students enrolled in the immersive “Subversive Art and Media” collaborated with The Meztli Projects, an Indigenous Arts Organization centering community-based work, based in Montebello, CA. Oxy students were teamed with an Artist Fellow working under the auspices of Meztli Project Fellowships to advance their art practices.
-Each team completed a short video introducing their artist fellow and Electronic Press Kit.
 All materials were created, shot, edited and written by students in collaboration with their Artist Fellows.
-At the conclusion of the project, all materials (including original video and audio footage, b-roll material, finished videos, as well as the EPK were duplicated so that both Meztli Projects and Occidenta would have access to all materials for future projects and publicity.

 Isaac Michael Ybarra